andresebr/kumodd/README.md

 ## How to Verify Data

+This section and the following section, [How to Verify Data Using Other Tools](#how-to-verify-data-using-other-tools), are intended to provide the foundation for a standard operating procedure for using Kmodd.

 There are two way Kumodd can verify data: with or without retrieving metadata from Google Drive.
 When listing (-list or -l option), Kumodd retrieves metadata from Google Drive and verifies local data are consistent with Google Drive.
 When verifying (-verify